 One force that pushed my conversion towards Catholicism from non-Catholic, Stone-Campbellite Christianity was Joseph Cardinal Ratzinger’s theology, who is already our former pope.
 Of course, such interest antagonized my low-church Fundamentalist sensibilities.
 Though he haunted me, I enjoyed every moment, and am now attempting to illustrate the richness of Catholic theology by focusing on only one question: When did the Church begin?

-I already risk losing my Protestant Church of Christ readers (see definition of terms) because I draw from sources other than Scripture, so I ask for you to be patient and allow this chapter to unfold.
+I already risk losing my Protestant Church of Christ readers (see definitions of terms) because I draw from sources other than Scripture, so I ask for you to be patient and allow this chapter to unfold.
 All Christians, Catholic and Protestant, accept extra-biblical sources to form their understanding of Scripture, and this essay illustrates how the collective Protestant intuition is wrong—that they, not Catholics, are in some ways more dependent on extra-biblical influence.

 The chronology of my theological curiosity began within Protestantism’s realm.
 Like me, I think most people enter into Protestantism by accepting several unexamined premises.
 The “Bible alone” offers no exposition of when the Church began; “Bible-only” Christians can only find an answer to this question by seeking sources other than the “Bible only”.
 And when Pentecost is quickly nominated as the (seemingly) obvious answer, few people, as did I, sense a need to dig into the details of the question, much less scrutinize what the tribe or social network had already established as truth; a quick and confident answer, even as a guess, often disguises a lack of theological and scriptural depth.
 Little did I know, Pentecost’s nomination as the birth of the Church was a forced answer that I now believe is only meant to undergird Protestant presumptions, which often equal the purposed undermining of Catholicism.
 In other words, recognizing what much of Protestantism values can simultaneously reveal pre-existing Christian truth that Protestantism works to avoid.